 If you love the show, love to build things and have a couple of like-minded friends, you too could get your time in the spotlight.
 "Junkyard Wars" is not accepting applications right now, but they will start up again as they prepare for the next season.
 Keep an eye on the "Junkyard Wars" Web site.

-For much more information on "Junkyard Wars," and its English cousin "Scrapheap Challenge," check out the links on the next page.
+For much more information on "Junkyard Wars," and its English cousin "Scrapheap Challenge," check out the links below.